-Typically, faults with waterproof membranes may be initially explored with water sample analysis in order to provide initial indication of the source of leaks.
+Typically, faults with waterproof membranes may be initially explored with water sample analysis in order to provide an initial indication of the source of leaks.
 Methods of testing waterproof membranes undertaken by Sandberg often comprise the following methods:

 Electronic Leak Detection

 A more comprehensive survey of the roof membrane can be undertaken using electronic leak detection equipment.
 This is undertaken on roof membranes clear of overlying materials to be tested for leaks.
-The integrity of the waterproof membrane will be checked/inspected using purpose built leak detection equipment.
+The integrity of the waterproof membrane will be checked/inspected using purpose-built leak detection equipment.
 The test process involves locating earthing points within an electrical field created on the membrane surface.

 In one method, the electrical field is created by passing current pulses through a loop of wire laid around the perimeter of the area under investigation which is wetted during the test.
 Electrical current flows towards any earthing point.
-The direction of current flow is identified using a pair of probes and a purpose built detector unit.
+The direction of current flow is identified using a pair of probes and a purpose-built detector unit.
 Each earthing point represents an electrically conductive penetration through the waterproofing layer and is a location where water ingress may occur.